Writing your nest book starts at Protagonist Crafts

 Now that you’re ready to write a book, you need to decide what you’re going to write about.
 And once you’ve made that decision, you need to stick to it.

 I know it sounds obvious, but this first step to writing a novel can be a stumbling block for many beginner writers.
 Writing a book is a big project, and you need to know exactly where you’re going when you start it.
-As well as your premise, you need to know what your genre is, and your tone can’t change in the middle of the book.
-Imagine you start reading a horror novel just to notice after 150 pages that it has turned into a comedy!
+As well as your premise, you need to know what your genre is, and your tone can’t change in the middle of the book either.
+Imagine you start reading a horror novel just to notice after 150 pages that it has turned into a comedy.

 What is a premise?